19 March 2026

 | 2025 | KES 3.80 | KES 18.55 | KES 22.35 | +7.8% |

-A 64% payout ratio means Stanbic retains approximately a third of profits for growth and capital.
-The dividend could be maintained even if profits fell 36% — a substantial buffer.
+The core payout ratio of 64.4% is among the highest in the NSE banking sector.
+Stanbic retains approximately 36% of profits for growth and capital.
+The dividend could be maintained even if profits fell by 36% — a reasonable buffer.

 Stanbic vs NSE Banking Peers